commerceblock/dgld-smart-contracts/README.md

 ```

 ## Pegout instructions
-To transfer tokens from a wrapped-DGLD address to a DGLD address: see the comments in contracts/wrapped-DGLD.sol for the pegout instructions.
+To transfer tokens from a wrapped-DGLD address to the corresponding DGLD address: see the comments in contracts/wrapped-DGLD.sol for the pegout instructions.

 ## Pegin instructions
 To transfer tokens from a nominated DGLD address to the corresponding wrapped-DGLD Ethereum address: